 Mock-ups of devices to extract the tritium, called Test Blanket Modules (TBM), simulate tritium breeding in a real fusion environment.
 The TBM shield the chamber walls from the high temperatures and the high-energy neutrons.
 In the blanket, the neutrons are slowed down so their kinetic energy can be transformed into heat, which will in turn be used to create electricity.

-Testing plasma-facing components such as TBM is one of six research areas of the NTFR IA.
+Testing plasma-facing components such as TBM is one of six research areas of the NTFR.
 Important recent progress was made in two main areas of R&D related to the ITER TBM Programme, neutron irradiation and tritium production.